jcolag/entropy-arbitrage/2024-01-04-final-mission.md

  > **PICARD**: Auprès de ma blonde, il fait bon, fait bon, fait bon.
 Ensign, where are we?

-*Next to My Girl*, or [*Auprès de ma blonde*](https://en.wikipedia.org/wiki/Aupr%C3%A8s_de_ma_blonde), goes back a couple of centuries, personalizing the animosity between France and Holland at the time.
+*Next to My Girl*, or {% wiki Aupr%C3%A8s_de_ma_blonde|*Auprès de ma blonde*|en %}, goes back a couple of centuries, personalizing the animosity between France and Holland at the time.

  > **PICARD**: There's so much I wanted to tell you.
 The Academy, there's someone, someone who meant a great deal to me.
 He's been there forever.
 Someone you must get to know.
 His name is Boothby.
 Now, you tell him that you and I were friends.
 Now, when I was there, he helped me.
 Listen to him.